CGrassin/interact_php/README.md

 * **I can't add comments**

 You should check the permissions of the folder containing the comments (*Interact/Comments* by default).
 The PHP user must be able to write there.
 Setting 777 works (`chmod -R 777 Comments`).

-For some reason, the libxml PHP library was not enabled on PHP7 on one of my servers.
-Installing it fixed the issue (`apt-get install php7.0-xml`, reboot when completed).
+If the libxml PHP library is not enabled, installing should fix the issue (e.g. `sudo apt-get install php-xml`, restart apache when completed).

 * **The CSS does not load**